python-discord/site/pydis_site/apps/content/resources/guides/python-guides/discordpy_help_command.md

 title: Custom Help Command
 description: "Overwrite discord.py's help command to implement custom functionality"
 ---

-First,  a [basic walkthrough](https://gist.github.com/InterStella0/b78488fb28cadf279dfd3164b9f0cf96) by Stella#2000 on subclassing the HelpCommand will provide some foundational knowledge required before attempting a more customizable help command.
+First,  a [basic walkthrough](https://gist.github.com/InterStella0/b78488fb28cadf279dfd3164b9f0cf96) by Stella#2000 on subclassing the HelpCommand will provide some fundemental knowledge required before attempting a more customizable help command.
 ---
 ## Custom Subclass of Help Command
-If this does not fit your needs and you require a more customizable help command, you can subclass HelpCommand and add individual command details.
+If the types of classes of the HelpCommand do not fit your needs and you require a more customizable help command, you can subclass HelpCommand and add individual command details.
 Below is a basic demonstration:

 ```python
 class MyHelpCommand(commands.HelpCommand):